 - Specs: Intel m3/i5/i7 CPU, 64/128/256GB storage, 8 or 16GB RAM

 - Budget-friendly.
 It’s easy to find a capable Chromebook for well under $500, with a number of basic systems costing $250 or less.
-Premium models have become available in recent years, but even those seldom set you back more than $1000.
+Premium models have become available in recent years, but even those won’t set you back more than $1000 unless go for the absolute top-spec versions.

 - Travel-friendly.
 Not only are Chromebooks lightweight and easy to transport, but it’s also dead simple to wipe them before crossing borders and reload everything afterward thanks to their cloud-based approach.
 If you lose or break one on the road, securing a replacement won’t cost a fortune either.